 Is it too late to apply for admission?

 The University of Alabama offers rolling admissions, but does have priority deadlines for some steps in the enrollment process.
 Please contact your recruiter, or call Undergraduate Admissions at 1-800-933-BAMA, to discuss your timeline and goals.

-How can I find someone to talk to about my major or write to a UA academic department?
+How can I find someone to talk to about my major?

 What if I don’t know what to major in?

 At The University of Alabama, you’ll have plenty of time and resources to find out.
 You might want to begin by exploring coursework and programs using our Undergraduate Academic Catalog.
 You can also visit the Career Center, where career counselors can help you pinpoint your interests and choose a major based on your interests.